All Products

 Usage notes

-• Before you modify the parameters, we recommend that you understand the meaning and functionality of the parameters.
+• Before you modify the parameters, we recommend that you familiarize yourself with the meaning and functionality of the parameters to prevent unexpected results, such as data loss or performance degradation.
 For more information, see innodb_flush_log_at_trx_commit and sync_binlog.

-• You can modify the parameters based on your business requirements, such as workloads, security requirements, and instance configurations.
+• You can modify the parameters based on your business requirements, such as workloads, security requirements, and instance specifications and configurations.

 • We recommend that you modify the parameters during off-peak hours and continuously observe changes in query performance.